Rehpotsirhc-z/Aegis-Explorer/README.md

 ## Roadmap

+-   [ ] Why is text AI training script not using test dataset?
 -   [X] Text AI use confidence
 -   [X] STRT Text sending too much
 -   [X] Set the age to 3--5